rohittydvv/Instacart-Dashboard-Excel/README.md

 ## 🎥 Dashboard Demo

-Here’s a short preview of how the dashboards function — applying filters, switching views, and clearing selections.
+Here’s a short preview of how the dashboards function — applying filters, switching dashboards, and clearing selections.

 ![Dashboard Demo](./dashboard_demo.gif)